john-hawkins/projit/README.md

 For example, projit provides a python library that can be used inside experiments and scripts so references to training, evaluation and test data sets is simple.

-In additon the project can be initialised according to a standardized layout so that the diectory structure is familiar to all team members.
+In addition the project can be initialised according to a standardized layout so that the diectory structure is familiar to all team members.

 This project was inspired by a combination of other projects: